EVERYTHING ABOUT GEORGIA

 BAKURIANI

-Bakuriani is a settlement and a skiing resort in the Borjomi district.
-It is located on the northern slope of the Trialeti Range, at an elevation of 1,700 meters above sea level.
+Bakuriani, situated in the Borjomi district, is both a settlement and a prominent skiing resort.
+Nestled on the northern incline of the Trialeti Range, it rests at an altitude of 1,700 meters above sea level.

 How to Go: